Create Config

 2.27%

-Cities use the percentage of net new construction (NNC) as a valuation factor in determining the allowable tax levy.
-To determine the allowable tax levy increase, a city divides the net new construction dollars by its equalized assessed value (EAV) to calculate the percentage the levy may increase.
+The percentage of net new construction (NNC) is a valuation factor in determining the allowable tax levy.
+To determine the allowable tax levy increase, a city divides net new construction dollars by equalized assessed value (EAV) to calculate the percentage the levy may increase.

 View Data